FHOG for regional Victoria - frequently asked questions

-The First Home Owner Grant (FHOG) is a $10,000 payment available to eligible first-home buyers who buy or build their new home valued up to $750,000.
+The regional First Home Owner Grant (FHOG) is a $20,000 payment for first-home buyers who buy or build their new home, valued at $750,000 or less, in regional Victoria.

 A new home includes:

-- An existing property being sold for the first time as a new residence,
+- an existing property being sold for the first time as a residence, or

 All first-home buyers in metropolitan Melbourne and regional Victoria must meet all FHOG eligibility criteria.

 Regional Victoria means the following regional councils and the six alpine resorts of Mt Baw Baw, Mt Buller, Mt Hotham, Mt Stirling, Falls Creek and Lake Mountain.